 - NPS scores: Perhaps you sent out a recent NPS survey or other customer satisfaction survey.
 Turns out these people basically told you that they would recommend your brand to others.

-How do you create advocates?
+How do you create brand advocates?

-Despite the tips we offered above, it’s actually a lot easier to create advocates than find them.
+It’s a lot easier to create advocates than find them.
 But, you can’t just push a few buttons and expect magic to happen.
 You have to do a little work, and turn customers into advocates.
 Here are some ways you can better your business and produce loving advocates.

 How to run an advocate marketing program